OleksandrCherniavskyi/5.AirflowDataPipeline/README.md

 # 5.AirflowDataPipeline

 AirflowDataPipeline is a data collection project designed to automate the process of extracting data from a website and storing it in a SQL database using Airflow.In summary, AirflowDataPipeline provides a powerful and efficient way to collect and store data from a website in a SQLite database using Airflow, offering a scalable and reliable solution for data collection and management.
+The project is specifically designed to run on a daily basis, ensuring that the latest data is always available in the database.
+The data is collected from the website's API in JSON format, then transformed and loaded into the SQL database.

 ## Installation